moigagoo/loco/README.md

-# Loco: Localization Package for Nim Apps
+# Loco: Localization Package for Nim

 Loco helps localize Nim apps.
 Uses classic declaratively defined "zero-one-few-many" language variables, but thanks to Nim's superpowers, you also have code completion and compilation checks for language variables.